freespek/ssf-mc/EXPERIMENTS.md

  recursion.
 We expect `Spec 2` to be equivalent to `Spec 1`, although we do not have a formal proof of this equivalence.
 This specification has high model-checking complexity, roughly speaking, as it contains multiple nested folds.
-In Milestone 2, we have introduced an optimization that avoids repetitive recursive computations by memorization in the initial states, see [PR #38][].
+In [Milestone 2][], we have introduced an optimization that avoids repetitive recursive computations by memorization in the initial states, see [PR #38][].
 This specification also contains a preliminary construction that could help us in proving `AccountableSafety`.
-Even considering all the optimization, the model checker is still consuming a lot of resources (>40G) and computing for over 24h.
+Even considering all the optimization, the model checker is still consuming a lot of resources (>40G) and computing for over 40h.
 This specification is the result of our work in [Milestone 1][] and [Milestone 2][].

  - **Spec 3**.
 This is the specification [abstract-spec/ffg.tla][].
-It is a manual abstraction of `Spec 2` that is highly optimized for constraint solving, especially with Apalache.
-In addition to that, Spec 3 describes a state machine that adds blocks and votes in every step, and thus enables bounded model-checking.
-Spec 3 contains a preliminary inductive construction in the initial-state predicate.
+It is a manual abstraction of `Spec 2` that is further optimized for constraint solving, especially with Apalache. `Spec 3` describes a state machine that adds blocks and votes in every step, and thus enables bounded model-checking. `Spec 3` contains a preliminary inductive construction in the initial-state predicate.
  This is ongoing work in [Milestone 4][].

  - **Spec 4**.
+Our experiments in [Milestone 2][] and [Milestone 4][] have shown
+ that all specs to this point encode a graph problem of intractable complexity.
+ We experimentally support this claim by providing specifications in Alloy and SMT, which are both are geared at proving relational properties over (small) finite sets and relations.
-This is a spec that allows us to prove `AccountableSafety` inductively.
+ `Spec 4` is a manual reformulation of the problem that avoids expensive graph constructions and is highly optimized for model checking.
+We expect that this specification allows us to us to prove `AccountableSafety` inductively.
-   Actually, we are producing several specifications in TLA+, Alloy, and SMT.
  This is ongoing work in [Milestone 4][].

 The specifications `Spec 2` and `Spec 3` come with model checking instances [spec/MC_ffg.tla] and [abstract-spec/MC_ffg.tla], respectively.
 These instances